samlupton/Ohm-CapMeter/README.md

 This would allow you to measure capacitors as large as 10 μF with a resolution of 1 second.
 Keep in mind that the accuracy of your capacitance meter will depend on the accuracy of the components used and the circuit design, so you may need to calibrate your meter for more precise measurements.

-## Should IO use multiple circuits with different resistor values?

 Using multiple circuits with different resistor values can be a good approach to increase the measurement range and resolution of your capacitance meter.
 By using different resistor values, you can create multiple RC time constants and cover a wider range of